OpenKneeboard/OpenKneeboard/docs/faq/third-party-developers.md

 It is easy for OpenKneeboard to send additional or different window messages, and to intercept additional functions; the hard part is figuring out what messages and functions, and what the modified behavior should be.

 If you are familiar with the various components except for OpenKneeboard, please reach out in `#code-help` [on Discord](https://go.openkneeboard.com/discord).

+### An alternative approach

+OpenKneeboard could directly pass your application its' own raw cursor events, and leave it up to your app to deal with them.
+Your app might then to choose to inject them into the GUI framework itself (usually via accessibility or testing APIs), or just do its' own thing with the events.

+This would be via extensions to [the C API](../api/c.md), so you would need to be familiar with how to call C functions from your programming language of choice - some examples are at the bottom of the page.

+If this approach is interesting to you, please reach out in `#code-help` [on Discord](https://go.openkneeboard.com/discord); it is not currently planned, and is unlikely to be implemented unless there are signs of interest.

 ## API layers that manipulate poses